GROWING PEAS

-Most snap peas can be grown in containers, but they will always be more productive when planted in ground.
+• Most snap or snow peas can be grown in containers, but they will always be more productive when planted in ground.

-Peas don’t mind growing close together, so you can plant them as a clump directly from the container without separating the plants (which will help avoid transplant shock).
-Individual plants should be placed 2 or 3 inches apart.
+• Peas don’t mind growing close together, so you can plant them as a clump directly from the container without separating the plants (which will help avoid transplant shock).
+Individual plants can be placed 2 or 3 inches apart if they are already growing in an individual container or cell.

 PLEASE NOTE: The plants on my farm table have NOT been hardened off.
 They are straight from the greenhouse.